patieru12/zuri-training-php-crud/README.md

 Please make sure the create a database name `zuri_task4_crud` in your mysql server.
 ### Database server information settings
 Please make sure to edit `my_setting.ini` file by including required settings to connect to mysql server like

 	- username example(`root`)

 	- password example(`most local cases is empty`)

-	- schema example (`zuri_task4_cruds`)
+	- schema example (`zuri_task4_crud`)

-If mysql server is running on differrent post number please remove `;` in front of port and specify the correct port number
+If mysql server is running on differrent port number please remove `;` in front of port and specify the correct port number
-- The script them selves will populate required table definition if provided database is empty mean no table in the specified database
+- The script itself will populate required table definition if provided database is empty mean no table in the specified database

 ## Author
-Ruberandinda Patience
+Ruberandinda Patience @ruberandindap